hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 **Phase 2: Upload Content**

 Content Publisher bundles the workload files as a .csu file and uploads it on a centralized portal.
-It is later published to HP Cloud's Public catalog after necessary approvals.
-It is then available for importing into the cloud environment using HP Cloud OS for Moonshot Administration Dashboard.
+It is later published to HP Helion Cloud's Public catalog after necessary approvals.
+It is then available for importing into the cloud environment using HP Helion Cloud OS for Moonshot Administration Dashboard.
 Access to the catalog is based on username and password credentials.

 **Phase 3: Download / Import to Cloud**